wazo-platform/wazo-maintenance-mode/README.md

     This prevents a DB synchronization from happening when the Wazo stacks are not in the same version and could have different database schema.

+2. Stop the HA check cron from the proxy

+    Stop automatic traffic switching from the HA cron

-2. Do one last manual synchronization
+3. Do one last manual synchronization

     This will synchronize all changes made in the last hours before upgrading

-3. Generate call logs
+4. Generate call logs

     Avoid a big gap in the call logs by forcing the call log generation for calls that happenned on the other Wazo

-4. wazo-upgrade the secondary
+5. wazo-upgrade the secondary

     Check for errors

-5. Switch mode to "maintenance" from the proxy
+6. Switch mode to "maintenance" from the proxy

-6. Monitor calls on the primary until all calls are on the secondary
+7. Monitor calls on the primary until all calls are on the secondary

     Wait until all calls are done on the primary before upgrading, the upgrade will stop services

-7. wazo-upgrade the primary
+8. wazo-upgrade the primary

     Check for errors

-8. Switch mode to "normal" from the proxy
+9. Switch mode to "normal" from the proxy

-9. Restart the synchronization cron on the primary
+10. Restart the synchronization cron on the primary

     All done